 The first order of business was purchasing legs.
 Legs are very hard to find here in Southeast Georgia.
 Normally, if we have a custom job for a client, we order them offline.
 But I was not ready to spend a fortune on legs.
 Luckily, we visited Lowe’s and found the 28″ Waddell Leg.
 They were around $10.00 each and super cute.

-The legs we purchased from Lowe’s were too tall, so they had to be trimmed.
+The legs we purchased from Lowe’s were too tall, so we had to trim them.
 He used his circular saw and cut a portion of the top off.
 Note: I saved the pieces he cut to use for another project!

 He used screws to attach the legs to the bottom of the piece.
 He then supported the bottom with two pieces of 2×4 on each side, and one completely across the middle.

-As you can see from the picture below, there were a few damaged areas on top where the piece we removed was attached.
+As you can see from the picture below, there are a few damaged areas on top.

 We decided to construct a new wood top.
-The top was constructed using 1x3x8’s.
-They were cut to size.
+The top was constructed out of 1x3x8’s and cut to size.
 Each board was then glued into place using wood glue.
 He then reinforced the top with nails.
 He used a scrap piece to cut thin strips to use as trim around the top.
 You can see how we added wood to another makeover here.

 I did sand lightly just to smooth it out.
 He used some of the scrap wood and cut a piece for the bottom and sides.
-He applied glue to the back of each piece and attached it to the bottom.
+The wood glue was used to attach the pieces of trim to the bottom and sides.
 He reinforced the trim with brad nails.

 We attached the wood strips to the back of the piece.